devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Networking

+### IPv4

+#### Public

+- Class A: 0.0.0.0 to 127.255.255.255 (2.1 billion)
+- Class B: 128.0.0.0 to 191.255.255.255 (1 billion)
+- Class C: 192.0.0.0 to 223.255.255.255 (2 million)
+- Class D
+- Class E

+#### Private

+- Class A: 10.0.0.0 to 10.255.255.255
+- Class B: 172.16.0.0 to 172.31.255.255 (16 ranges)
+- Class C: 192.168.0.0 to 192.168.255.255 (256 ranges)

+- The default VPC is configured using a Class B range.

+### OSI model

+- 1 - Physical: Cables.
+- 2 - Data link: Frames and MACs.
+- 3 - Network: IP.
+- 4 - Transport: Ports, segments, retransmission and flow control.
+- 5 - Session: Communication session between nodes.
+- 6 - Presentation: Data representation and encryption.
+- 7 - Application: Level 7 protocols (HTTP, SMTP, FTP, web-browsing, REST).

 ### VPC

 - Every region have a default vpc (is open to internet).
 - You choose your network size by using CIDR notation.
 In AWS, the smallest IP range you can have is /28, which provides 16 IP addresses.
 The largest IP range you can have is a /16, which provides 65,536 IP addresses.
 - You define subnets inside a vpc in an AZ and in a IP range.
 - A VPC can have connection to internet by internet gateway.
+- When an internet gateway is attached to a subnet, it creates a public subnet by performing a type of Network Address Translation (NAT) called static NAT.
+The internet gateway will allocate a resource with a public IPv4 IP address.
 - A VPC can connect to a on-premise data center using a vpn using a Virtual Private Gateway.
 - To maintain redundancy and fault tolerance, create at least two subnets configured in two Availability Zones.
 - AWS reserves five IP addresses in each subnet.
 (0 - Network address, 1 - VPC local router, 2 - DNS server, 3 - for future use, 255 - broadcast)